-Building large GiST indexes by simply inserting all the tuples tends to be slow, because if the index tuples are scattered across the index and the index is large enough to not fit in cache, the insertions need to perform a lot of random I/O. Beginning in version 9.2, PostgreSQL supports a more efficient method to build GiST indexes based on buffering, which can dramatically reduce the number of random I/Os needed for non-ordered data sets.
-For well-ordered data sets the benefit is smaller or non-existent, because only a small number of pages receive new tuples at a time, and those pages fit in cache even if the index as whole does not.
+The buffered method works by not inserting tuples directly into the index right away.
+It can dramatically reduce the amount of random I/O needed for non-ordered data sets.
+For well-ordered data sets the benefit is smaller or non-existent, because only a small number of pages receive new tuples at a time, and those pages fit in cache even if the index as a whole does not.

-However, buffering index build needs to call the
+The buffered method needs to call the

-turning buffering off might speed up the build somewhat if the
+buffering parameter to the CREATE INDEX command.
+The default behavior is good for most cases, but turning buffering off might speed up the build somewhat if the input data is ordered.

 If you see anything in the documentation that is not correct, does not match your experience with the particular feature or requires further clarification, please use this form to report a documentation issue.